 Remuneration refers to remuneration as defined in paragraph 1 of the Fourth Schedule, see section 2.3.
-From March 2022, amounts other than cash payment that are due and payable to the employee after having accounted for deductions in terms of section 34(1)(b) of the BCEA must be disregarded.
+From March 2022, amounts other than a cash payment that is due and payable to the employee after having accounted for deductions in terms of section 34(1)(b) of the BCEA must be disregarded.

-If the employee was not employed and remunerated for at least 160 hours in a month, the monthly ETI amount should be pro-rated in the same ratio: calculated ETI amount for the full month / 160 x hours employed and remunerated.
+If the employee was not employed and remunerated for at least 160 hours in a month, the monthly ETI amount should be pro-rated in the same ratio: calculated ETI amount for the full month / 160×10^{-2} k hours employed and remunerated.

-11.4 Unavailability of the Incentive Amount
+11.4 Unavailability of the incentive amount